paypal-examples/v6-web-sdk-sample-integration/client/components/epsPayments/html/README.md

 ## How It Works

+### Geographic Availability

+   EPS is primarily available in Austria

 ### Client-Side Flow

 1. **SDK Initialization**: Loads PayPal Web SDK with EPS components using a client token fetched from the server's `/paypal-api/auth/browser-safe-client-token` endpoint
 2. **Session Creation**: Creates EPS payment session with event callbacks for handling payment lifecycle events
 3. **Field Setup**: Mounts the required full name field
 4. **Validation**: Validates the field before initiating the payment flow
-5. **Payment Flow**: Opens a popup window where customers select their bank and authorize the payment.
+5. **Payment Flow**: Opens a popup window where customers authorize the payment.
 The order is created server-side via `/paypal-api/checkout/orders/create` before displaying the popup
 6. **Completion**: Processes the payment result by capturing the approved order via `/paypal-api/checkout/orders/:orderId/capture`, or handles cancellation and error scenarios appropriately

 ### Server-Side Requirements